dstoykov/Android-Course-Project/README.md

-This is my course project for Android Development course @ SoftUni.
-The project is weather forecast application called Hot or Not.
+This is my course project for Android Development course @ SoftUni - weather forecast application.